Sambousek – What went wrong…and ended up right?

 Sambousek, a seemingly simple recipe.
 It all started out well.

 Found the recipe on Pinterest, it sounded fantastic.
-According to the blog post where the original recipe is, it is a popular dish in Egypt, an are of the world I am not too familiar with culinary-wise.
+According to the blog post where the original recipe is, it is a popular dish in Egypt, an area of the world I am not too familiar with culinary-wise.
 I’m trying to expand our palettes even more than we’ve already expanded them.
-So I knew this needed to be added to a weekly menu.
+I knew this was a dish to try.

-I had the ingredients, I set aside time to get things done, which alone is a win because I’m usually rushing.
-The ingredients were a lot of items I already had, great.
+I had the ingredients and set aside time to get things done.
+This alone is a win because I’m usually rushing.
+I already had many of the ingredients, great.
 Matt found Allspice for me a week or two before as I had been looking at various recipes that needed it and we didn’t have any at all.
 Otherwise other ingredients included Canola Oil, Salt and Pepper, Turmeric, Ground Ginger, Green Onion, White Onion, Cumin, Cilantro and others.

 Like I said above, it all started well enough.
-I heated up the oil.
-I added the onions.
-I added the garlic and turmeric.
+I heated up the oil, a added the onions.
+Then I added the garlic and turmeric.
 The pot smelled SOOOO fragrant and delicious.
 I then added the ground beef, the other spices….

 Then my first mistake.

 I added the egg yolks to the meat mixture.
-I got cocky.
-Well, they’ll be cooked.
+I got cocky and so now they’ll be cooked.

 I add them to Drunken Noodles and it’s delicious.
 It’ll be okay.
 One slip up…

 Next was the phyllo dough.
 I hadn’t used phyllo dough since I last made Baklava during our Greek adventures back in 2017.
-I did remember it is very fragile and to be super careful to work with it.
+From what I remember, it is very fragile and I needed to be super careful while working with it.
 I remember having to lay out some moistened kitchen towels to keep it from drying out too quick.
 So I did that, sprayed some down, I was ready to go….until I wasn’t.